 What group brings in nearly 2.3 million visitors to the state each year?
-Hint: they produce the Kentucky State Fair
+Hint: they produce the Kentucky State Fair.

-Jason Rittenberry says “I applied without hesitation” when the position of president and CEO of the Kentucky State Fair Board became available in late 2016.
+Jason Rittenberry says, “I applied without hesitation” when the position of president and CEO of the Kentucky State Fair Board became available in late 2016.

 “As a native Tennessean growing up just across the state line, I was very familiar with Kentucky, the Kentucky Exposition Center and Freedom Hall in particular,” says Rittenberry.
-“Kentucky is a great state and both Kentucky Exposition Center and Kentucky International Convention Center have strong reputations in the industry.”
+“Kentucky is a great state and both the Kentucky Exposition Center and Kentucky International Convention Center have strong reputations in the industry.”

 Soon after, Rittenberry asked the board to change the name to Kentucky Venues to more accurately identify the brand “because our business has grown to more than just the Kentucky State Fair.
 Our tagline—Venues | Entertainment | Events | Agriculture—represents two major convention and exhibition facilities and four in-house produced shows including the Kentucky State Fair and World’s Championship Horse Show; National Farm Machinery Show and Championship Tractor Pull; North American International Livestock Exposition and Championship Rodeo; and Kentucky Hoopfest.”

 Kentucky Venues is an economic driver for the commonwealth of Kentucky.
 About 250 employees work for Kentucky Venues, which includes the Kentucky Exposition Center and the Kentucky International Convention Center.